STAT545-UBC-students/hw02-singhg53/hw02-singhg53.md

 five possible variables: Africa, Americas, Asia, Europe, and Oceania.
 In addition, the `summary` function it tells us information about the values of each variable.
-Africa has 624 observations (rows of information) versus Americas has 300 observations.
+Africa has 624 observations (rows of information) versus the Americas which have 300 observations.

 Now let’s look at a numerical variable such as lifeExp